Mithril

 Mithril is a fictional metal found in J. R. R. Tolkien's Middle-earth writings.
-It appears in many derivative fantasy works by later authors.
 It is described as resembling silver, but being stronger and lighter than steel.
-Tolkien first wrote of it in The Lord of the Rings, and it was retrospectively mentioned in the third, revised edition of The Hobbit in 1966.
-In the first 1937 edition, the mail shirt given to Bilbo Baggins is described as being made of "silvered steel".
+It was used to make armour, such as the helmets of the citadel guard of Minas Tirith, and ithildin alloy, used to decorate gateways with writing visible only by starlight or moonlight.
+Always extremely valuable, by the end of the Third Age it was beyond price, and only a few artefacts made of it remained in use.

+Impenetrable armour occurs in Norse mythology in Hervarar saga ok Heiðreks, a story that Tolkien certainly knew and could have used for his mithril mail-coat.
+Mithril is the only invented mineral in his Middle-earth writings.
+Chemists note mithril's remarkable properties, strong and light like titanium, perhaps when made into alloys with elements such as titanium or nickel, and in its pure form malleable like gold.

+The scholar Charles A. Huttar states that Tolkien treats mineral treasures as having the potential for both good and evil, recalling the association of mining and metalwork in John Milton's Paradise Lost with Satan.
+The scholar Paul Kocher interprets the Dwarves' intense secrecy around mithril as an expression of sexual frustration, given that they have very few dwarf-women.

+The metal appears in many derivative fantasy works by later authors.

+Tolkien

+Etymology

 The name mithril comes from two words in Tolkien's Sindarin language—mith, meaning "grey", and ril, meaning "glitter".

-Tolkien
+The Dwarves kept their own name for the material secret.

 Properties

 In The Hobbit, Thorin Oakenshield described some Dwarven treasures as "coats of mail gilded and silvered and impenetrable" and "a coat of dwarf-linked rings the like of which had never been made before, for it was wrought of pure silver to the power and strength of triple steel."
 A little later the narrator describes "a small coat of mail, wrought for some young elf-prince long ago.
 It was of silver-steel which the elves call mithril".

 In The Fellowship of the Ring, the wizard Gandalf explained mithril to the rest of the Fellowship in Moria:

 The Noldor of Eregion, the Elvish land to the west of Moria, made an alloy from it called ithildin ("star moon"), used to decorate gateways, portals and pathways.
 It was visible only by starlight or moonlight.
 The West Gate of Moria bore inlaid ithildin designs and runes.
-It is implied at one point that the "moon-letters" featured in The Hobbit were also composed of ithildin.